usnistgov/ESV-Server/client/README.md

 pip3 install requests cryptography
 ```

 The `requests` library is used to call the Web API.
-Version 2.27.1+
+Version 2.27.1+ required.
 The `cryptography` library is used for Base64 and other methods related to TOTP.
-Version 36.0.1+

-(Older versions of these libraries may work, but if you encounter problems, please upgrade to at least the version number listed above.)
+Version 36.0.1+ required.
+Older versions of these libraries may work, but if you encounter problems, please upgrade to at least the version number listed above.

 ## 1. How to use